Our programs extend beyond the classroom and engage young people statewide.

 Are you interested in having a plant biologist talk to your K-12 class?

 Our faculty members are leaders in plant biology research and extension.
 We can tailor an in-class program for elementary, middle and high school students that fits your needs and your students’ interests.
 For example, members of our faculty go to Root Elementary School in Raleigh every year as STEM presenters to discuss plants with kindergarteners.

 In addition, we participate in NC State’s Grow Academy, a summer workshop that gives North Carolina high school teachers a unique opportunity to gain hands-on experience in agriculture and life sciences education.

 North Carolina Floating Classroom

 Dr. JoAnn Burkholder directs the North Carolina Floating Classroom program as part of the Center for Applied Aquatic Ecology (CAAE).
-The program operates a research vessel year-round, offering hands-on experiences for young people (secondary and high school age) and their teachers that educate them about the factors that influence estuarine water quality and aquatic communities and the various tools used to identify, characterize and manage our state’s water resources.
+The program operates a research vessel year-round, offering hands-on experiences for young people (secondary and high school age) and their teachers to educate them about the factors that influence estuarine water quality and aquatic communities, as well as the various tools used to identify, characterize and manage our state’s water resources.

 Visit the CAAE website to learn more about the Floating Classroom program.

-The Alonso-Stepanova laboratory has designed several “plant-it-yourself” schoolyard and home experiments for elementary school children, available in English and Spanish.
-These experiments are a fun way for school-aged children to learn about how plants grow, look for an answer to a question or to test an idea.
+The Alonso-Stepanova Laboratory has designed several “plant-it-yourself” schoolyard and home experiments for elementary school children, available in both English and Spanish.
+These experiments are a fun way for school-aged children to learn about how plants grow, find an answer to a question or test an idea.